Carpet-DeFi/carpet-defi-docs/docs/protocol/whitepaper.md

 ## Initial settings

-The Carpet Defi team plans to launch with heavier taxes and over time reduce these.
+The Carpet DeFi team plans to launch with heavier taxes and over time reduce these.
 The necessity of this lies in setting the protocol up.
 We believe that early investors will still be greatly in profit because they’ll be able to hold for the longest time, possibly even selling only after the sell taxes are lowered.

 ### Basic information